Last Updated on May 22, 2022

 EDITOR’S NOTE: A number of people have asked us about where to find replacement line.
 The Gardenline trimmer uses a 0.055 inch (1.4 mm) line, which is not a common size in the United States (although it does seem more common overseas).
 Most hardware stores don’t carry line in this size, which can be frustrating for consumers.

-When we reached out to the trimmer manufacturer, Sumec North America, they referred us to the replacement trimmer line available on its website.
+When we reached out to the trimmer manufacturer, Sumec North America, they referred us to the replacement trimmer line available on its website (as of 2022, the link appears now broken).
 Note, though, the shipping costs are very high unless you buy in bulk.
 You may also be able to find the trimmer line other places online.

 This is a guest post by Lee.
 You can read our roundup of other Aldi lawn equipment here.